 Students must complete one course (3 credit units) from the following (note: courses can only be taken once):

-Tuition for domestic students in the master's certificate programs offered at the University of Saskatchewan is approximately $1,251.00 per three-credit-unit course, plus graduate fees and an international student differential of $800/term (if applicable).
+Tuition for domestic students in the master's certificate programs offered at the University of Saskatchewan is approximately $1,251.00 per three-credit-unit course, plus graduate fees and an international student differential (if applicable).
 A total of nine credit units (three courses) are required to complete the Master's Certificate program.

 Please note, tuition and fees are subject to change.
 Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the University of Saskatchewan website should be viewed as accurate.